aixoss/aix-puppet/README.md

  Refer to TODO.md<br>

 ## Release Notes
- ### Last changes documented
-  #### 0.6.5
-   - Many fixes
-    -- Better mngt of c_rsh return codes
-    -- Better messages on validating 'download' attributes -- NIM resource for update always deleted at beginning so that it is recreated.
-       This to prevents some cases from occurring: location has been moved while NIM resource remains.
-    -- New facter 'applied_manifest' to display in logs the applied manifest: manifests/init.pp
-    -- Parsing of 'targets' in 'applied_manifest' facter, so that 'standalones' facter only works if standalone is used as target.
-    -- flrtvc NIM resource rebuilt each time, and not reused if it exists -- Change the path where flrtvc yaml files are stored.
-They were into 'root' directory indicated into './manifests/init.pp',
-       they are now under ./output/flrtvc directory.
-    -- Fix custom type 'clean' attribute is changed to 'force' attribute If force is set to 'yes', all downloads are forced again, even if the downloads existed before and were available.
-       By default force is set to 'no', meaning we keep everything.
-    -- One status file per target is necessary, otherwise if several 'fix' custom types, then last one overrides previous ones.
-Therefore we'll have these files
-       ./output/flrtvc/<target>_StatusAfterEfixInstall.yml<br>
-       ./output/flrtvc/PuppetAix_StatusAfterEfixRemoval_<target>.yml<br>
-       ./output/flrtvc/<target>_StatusBeforeEfixInstall.yml<br>
-       ./output/flrtvc/PuppetAix_StatusBeforeEfixRemoval_<target>.yml<br>
-    -- Persistence of flrtvc information commmon to all targets into two files so that these files are taken as input at beginning of flrtvc processings (only if clean='no'): listoffixes_per_url.yml, lppminmax_of_fixes.yml
-     #### 0.5.5
-   - Many fixes
-    -- Rubocop warnings removal
-    -- Better management of downloads: for example for timeout on ftp download, the failed urls are identified as being in failure, and are listed at the end of download phase.
-If you run flrtvc a second time, after a fist time which had download failures, only failed urls downloads are attempted.<br>
-    -- Validation messages of custom type contain contextual messages<br> -- Move all outputs into ./output directory: logs are now into ./output/logs, facter results are now into ./output/facter.<br>
-    -- Add 'to_step' attribute to "download" custom type, to control execution of the two steps 'suma-preview' and 'suma-download' separately.
-       By setting 'to_step' to "preview", only "preview" is performed.
-By default "download" is performed.<br>
-    -- Fix the automatic installation of "/usr/bin/flrtvc.ksh" if this file is missing
-    -- Renaming of "./output/facter/sp_per_tl.yml" file to
-       "./output/facter/sp_per_tl.yml.June_2018",
-       so that this file is generated at least once after installation.
-This file contains the matches between Technical Levels and Service Packs for all releases.<br>
  ### Debugguing tips
  #### Shell environments
  Shell environments may cause errors with underlying (shell) system commands.